wit-tutors/tutors-course-src/topic03-publishing/talk-1-publishing-to-github/publish-gh-pages.md

-Publishing to Github
+Publishing to Github & Moodle

-Publishing a tutors site to Github gh-pages.
+Publishing a tutors site to Github & Moodle